sql_funcs documentation

 • case_stage (optional) – ‘started’ only looks at cases started in time period, ‘ended’ looks at cases ended

-• ranking_method (optional) – Options: ‘highest_felony’ - a client’s highest pretrial charge, ‘highest_outcome’ - a client’s most severe case outcome.
+• ranking_method (optional) – ‘highest_felony’ looks at a client’s highest pretrial charge, ‘highest_outcome’ looks at a clients highest outcome.
 Defaults to “None”

 • grouping_cols (str, list) – column(s) to use group_by on.
-Some options: case_outcomes (includes case_outcome, sentence, and probation_type), case_status, case_type, juvenile_adult, class_prior_to_trial_plea
+The string ‘case_outcomes’ automatically includes case_outcome, sentence, and probation_type.
+“Total” gives total number of cases.

-• wide_col (optional) – column to delineate results by.
-Options: violent - cases marked as violent, class_type if case was felony/misdemeanor, fel_reduction - if felony was reduced,
+• wide_col (optional) – column to break results out by: ‘fel_reduction’ - if felony reduced, ‘violent’ - if case was violent, ‘class_type’ - if case was felony/misdemeanor

 Hints: